 In January 2019, the team submitted a £1.9M bid to the Coastal Community Fund (round 5) for the Destination Lydney Harbour project, consisting of a number of elements which cover the area from the A48 roundabout on Harbour Road to the docks and harbour and serve to improve connections between these areas and the town centre.
 Broadly categorised as Improvements to Access Routes and Wayfinding, Enhancements to the Landscape, Enabling Increased Use of the Canal, Docks and Harbour.
-The project is intended to complement the Gfirst LEP-funded Links Lydney Cycle Improvement Scheme.
-In March 2019, the Council was advised that this bid had not been successful but had been included on a reserve project list.
+The Council was advised £2.1m had been allocated to the project in September 2019.
+Detailed project planning and initiation has followed, with a view to delivering Destination Lydney Harbour in the 2021 calendar year.